 The museum’s displays are worldwide in scope, from protozoa to the great whales, including taxidermy, skeletal material, study skins, fluid-preserved specimens and models.
 Visitors are warmly welcomed to the museum, and there is no charge for admission, though we ask that children are accompanied by a responsible adult.

-A project is enhancing the exhibitions, but may result in some parts of the museum being temporarily closed in 2013.
 If you have enquiries, offers of donations or specimens for identification, please contact the museums before you visit.
-Visits by schools and other organised groups to the Zoology Museum are not currently possible, but you should contact the Natural History Centre for information about their activities.
+If you wish to organise a group visit to the Zoology Museum please contact the Aberdeen Biodiversity Centre for information about their activities.

-The Cruickshank Botanic Garden works closely with the Natural History Centre and Zoology Museum.
+The Cruickshank Botanic Garden works closely with the Aberdeen Biodiversity Centre and Zoology Museum.
 This beautiful and peaceful 11 acre garden next to the Zoology Building offers year round interest to visitors.
 It has shrub borders, a rock and water garden, sunken garden, rose garden, herbaceous border and an arboretum, and houses a nationally important collection of over 2500 labelled plants.

 Funding of £53,012 from the Museum Recognition Capital Fund will improve the displays of the Zoology Museum.
 The Zoology Building foyer is to be tidied and made into a more welcoming space, without compromising its function as the entrance to an academic building.
 Work will include new signage an an exhibition titled ‘Aberdeen Naturalists’.
 The upper gallery of the museum will be tidied up and de-cluttered of cases, but the main focus of the project will be in the lower gallery.